-- 1.4 The Nottingham Local Plan is the City Council's statutory development plan.
-It consists of a set of documents which updates and replaces the previous Local Plan adopted in 2005 and will guide future land-use planning decisions in the City. - 1.5 Within Nottingham, the Local Plan comprises two Development Plan Documents the following plans: - Local Plan Part 1: The Broxtowe Borough, Gedling Borough and Nottingham City Aligned Core Strategies ('the Core Strategy'), adopted September 2014: which sets out the overarching strategic planning policy framework.
-It contains a spatial vision, spatial objectives and core policies for the Greater Nottingham area (please refer to Section 2 for further details); - Local Plan Part 2: The Land and Planning Policies Development Plan Document (LAPP): which sets out the site allocations and Development Management policies, in accordance with the policies and vision of the Core Strategy. - Nottingham and Nottinghamshire Waste Core Strategy adopted in 2005 sets out the overall approach to future waste management: this will be replaced by the new Waste Local Plan the preparation of which is due to commence in 2019. - Neighbourhood Plans: in accordance with Localism Act 2011 Neighbourhood Plans set out planning policies for a neighbourhood area.
-Should any be prepared they will come into force as part of the statutory Development Plan after succeeding at referendum.

-- 1.6 There are also several documents that are produced to support the Local Plan: - Local Development Scheme: sets out the programme for the preparation of key planning policy documents; - Statement of Community Involvement: sets out the standards the City Council intends to achieve in relation to involving the community in the preparation and review of planning policy documents and planning applications;
+- 1.1 This document, adopted by Nottingham City Council in January 2020, is part of the Nottingham Local Plan, which is the City Council's statutory development plan.
+It consists of a set of documents which updates and replaces the previous Local Plan adopted in 2005 and will guide future land-use planning decisions in the City. - 1.2 Within Nottingham, the Local Plan comprises the following plans: - Local Plan Part 1: The Broxtowe Borough, Gedling Borough and Nottingham City Aligned Core Strategies ('the Core Strategy'), adopted September 2014: which sets out the overarching strategic planning policy framework.
+It contains a spatial vision, spatial objectives and core policies for the Greater Nottingham area (please refer to Section 2 for further details); - Local Plan Part 2: The Land and Planning Policies Development Plan Document (LAPP): which sets out the site allocations and Development Management policies, in accordance with the policies and vision of the Core Strategy. - Nottingham and Nottinghamshire Waste Core Strategy: adopted in 2005 sets out the overall approach to future waste management: this will be replaced by the new Waste Local Plan the preparation of which commenced in 2019. - Neighbourhood Plans: in accordance with Localism Act 2011 Neighbourhood Plans set out planning policies for a neighbourhood area.
+Should any be prepared they will come into force as part of the statutory Development Plan after succeeding at referendum. - 1.3 There are also several documents that are produced to support the Local Plan: - Local Development Scheme: sets out the programme for the preparation of key planning policy documents; - Statement of Community Involvement: sets out the standards the City Council intends to achieve in relation to involving the community in the preparation and review of planning policy documents and planning applications; - Authority Monitoring Report: sets out the progress in terms of producing planning policy documents and implementing policies. - 1.4 These documents, which are produced at the local level, must be prepared in accordance with national planning policy.
+National planning policy is contained within the National Planning Policy Framework (NPPF), which provides a set of national planning policies for England covering the economic, social and environmental aspects of development.
+In addition, the NPPF is a 'material consideration' in deciding planning applications.
+Neighbourhood Plans may also be produced by the local community and the planning policies contained within in them will be used, alongside the planning policies contained within the Local Plan, to determine planning applications locally.
+Further details about Neighbourhood Plans can be found in Section 2.